errdemk/helicopter-fuel-calculator/README.md

 __FLTK (Fast Light Toolkit)__ was used to create GUI.

 Following link might be helpful to setup FLTK in Visual Studio 2017.
 It also contains instructions to create sample FLTK application in VS2017.
-Same instructions can be applied to this project.
+Same instructions can be applied to this project too.

   > https://bumpyroadtocode.com/2017/08/05/how-to-install-and-use-fltk-1-3-4-in-visual-studio-2017-complete-guide/

+- GUI